humdrum-tools/humdrum-documentation/guide/ch24/index.md

 be as follows:

 `` KEY=`grep '^\*[A-Ga-g][#-]*:' $1`  if [ "$KEY" = "" ]  then ``
-> echo \"Sorry, this input file has no key.\" exit else
+> echo "Sorry, this input file has no key." exit else
 > `extract -i '**Ursatz' $1 | humsed '/X/d' \ `
 > > \| context -o Y -b Z \> Ursatz